Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Egg imitations are great baits for trout and steelhead without the mess of reel eggs.

-Just about all good steelhead baits will work especially in early fall when they are very aggressive.
+Just about all good steelhead baits will work, especially in early fall when they are very aggressive.

 Later in the fall or when the river is gin clear, you might want to be more selective.
+Some good steelhead baits worth trying are:

-Lures For Steelhead
+Best Lures For Fall Steelhead Fishing Michigan

 Eli from SBS Outdoor Action with a nice steelhead caught on a lure